WEIRDLabUW/submitit-tools/README.md

 ## Notes and todos:
 -  Test if the jobs are recoverable if interrupted or stopped
 -  Handle job crashing vs slurm errors differently
+- I think that it will crash a job if the checkpoint gets corrupted

 ### Notes:
 If a job crashes, there is no way to distinguish this between being preempted or just crashed